GVM OpenVAS Troubleshooting A Kali Linux Installation

 If you encounter an error regarding the PostgreSQL version when running

-package.
-In the example below shows the upgrade from PostgreSQL version 15 to version 16, but these steps will work to upgrade between any versions.┌──(dev㉿kali)-[~] └─$ sudo gvm-setup [>] Starting PostgreSQL service [-] ERROR: The default PostgreSQL version (15) is not 16 that is required by libgvmd [-] ERROR: libgvmd needs PostgreSQL 16 to use the port 5432 [-] ERROR: Use pg_upgradecluster to update your PostgreSQL clusterTo complete the Greenbone Community Edition setup you must:
+sudo gvm-setup, you must upgrade the installed version of PostgreSQL to the newest version required by the Kali nativegvmpackage.
+In the example below shows the upgrade from PostgreSQL version 15 to version 16, but these steps will work to upgrade between any versions.Error indicating the need to upgrade your PostgreSQL cluster┌──(dev㉿kali)-[~] └─$ sudo gvm-setup [>] Starting PostgreSQL service [-] ERROR: The default PostgreSQL version (15) is not 16 that is required by libgvmd [-] ERROR: libgvmd needs PostgreSQL 16 to use the port 5432 [-] ERROR: Use pg_upgradecluster to update your PostgreSQL clusterTo complete the Greenbone Community Edition setup you must:

 - Migrate PostgreSQL settings and data to a new upgraded cluster